• Field Experiences in Psychology

 Students are admitted to the course by application only and students must commit to completing all three consecutive quarters (Autumn, Winter, and Spring).
 Most students choose to do Field Experiences during their senior year.
 Class size is limited, and therefore a competitive application process is in place.
 You must meet the following admission requirements:

-• Be at least 21 years old by the end of fall quarter.
+• Be at least 21 years old by the end of fall quarter (this requirement may be waived for graduating seniors in some cases).

 • Have completed any two of the following four courses: